sergioessex/MSc-Dissertation/README.md

 # MSc-Dissertation

 This repository contains the **MATLAB codes** and **figures** used in my MSc dissertation.
-The project focuses on the a Event-Related Potential Analysis during a Dual N-Back Task in Healthy Adults: Preliminary Study within a BCI Framework for AI-Driven Neurorehabilitation of COVID-19–Related Neurological Sequelae
+The project focuses on Event-Related Potential Analysis during a Dual N-Back Task in Healthy Adults: Preliminary Study within a BCI Framework for AI-Driven Neurorehabilitation of COVID-19–Related Neurological Sequelae

 ---